amcs1729/SlickRyder/README.md

 # SlickRyder
+MLH WiCHacks2019
-A Slack bot that requests a Lyft ride on behalf of a user - WIP, check back soon!
+A Slack bot that requests a Lyft ride on behalf of a user - check back soon for code!